0hr/SimpleChat/readme.md

 # SimpleChat
-### CS 550 Advanced OS - Programming Assignment
+### CS 550 Advanced OS - Programming Assignment 3
 ### Harun Pekacar - A20607262

 SimpleChat is a Qt 6 desktop client that demonstrates a UDP-based, peer-to-peer messaging with anti-entropy.
 Instances discover neighbours on localhost, exchange vector clocks, and deliver both direct and broadcast chat messages reliably.
+It also has Destination-Sequenced Distance-Vector (DSDV) routing and basic NAT via route rumors, and an --noforward rendezvous mode.

 ## Features